 But if this all suggests that isolation (not to mention a fair helping of ‘country-bumpkin-ness’) might be the region’s only draw-card, that’s where you’d be wrong… gloriously wrong.

 But inspired by the princely reputation of the region’s sparkling wine region, Pipers River (which forms the northern part of the Tamar Valley Wine Route), I venture north of Launceston for the first time.

-It’s a pretty drive out – there’s as many farmers on tractors around here as fellow wine tasters – and while it’s the sparkling wines and Pinot Noirs of this region that have made wine judges the world over stand up and take notice.
+It’s a pretty drive out – there are as many farmers on tractors around here as fellow wine tasters but it’s the sparkling wines and Pinot Noirs of this region that have made wine judges the world over stand up and take notice.

 Instead, it barely flows at all, I sample wines in tasting rooms that look across national parks with no-one for company but the winemakers themselves.